AudhyPratama/Tetris-Game-Js/README.md

 - added keyboard input and movement type
 - added last rotate movement for each blocks/tetrominoes
 - added score system
+- Release V 1.0

 **Bug List**
-- when rotating blocks canteleport to other side of the tetris board
+- ~~when rotating blocks canteleport to other side of the tetris board~~ FIXED
-- score system doesn't work properly
+- ~~score system doesn't work properly~~ FIXED